sindresorhus/KeyboardShortcuts/readme.md

 #### How can I add an app-specific keyboard shortcut that is only active when the app is?

 That is outside the scope of this package.
 You can either use [`NSEvent.addLocalMonitorForEvents`](https://developer.apple.com/documentation/appkit/nsevent/1534971-addlocalmonitorforevents), [`NSMenuItem` with keyboard shortcut](https://developer.apple.com/documentation/appkit/nsmenuitem/2880316-allowskeyequivalentwhenhidden) (it can even be hidden), or SwiftUI's [`View#keyboardShortcut()` modifier](https://developer.apple.com/documentation/swiftui/form/keyboardshortcut(_:)).

+#### Can you support CocoaPods or Carthage?

+No. However, there is nothing stopping you from using Swift Package Manager for just this package even if you normally use CocoaPods or Carthage.

 ## Related